 2. The Walls of Jericho

-You will be elated and exhausted because of its expansive unending landscapes and countless caves nestled in this region.
+You will be elated and exhausted because of this region’s expansive, unending landscapes and countless caves.
 The hiking trail now comes under the nature conservancy and has been made open to the public.

-What to Expect:
+2.1 What to Expect:

 The interesting fact about this Hike is that it begins from the top of the mountain and takes you on a downward journey into the heart of the forest, with incredible waterfalls, green fields, creeks, and rocks.

-After you have reached the Walls, the views are stunningly breathtaking with crystal Blue turquoise waters in the mountains and green landscapes’ backdrop.
+After you have reached the Walls, the views are stunningly breathtaking, with crystal Blue turquoise waters in the mountains and green landscapes’ backdrop.

 3. Joe Wheeler State Park